ksasmita/esSherlock/README.md

 File headers:

-bpTime (button press time relative to the start of the entire movie length), subid (subject ID), clipNo (index of the 5m-clip the button press originated from), bp (total number of button presses made for the listed clipNo).
+bpTime (button press time relative to the start of the 48-min video stimuli), subid (subject ID), clipNo (index of the 5m-clip the button press originated from), bp (total number of button presses made for the listed clipNo).

 Segmentation data has been preprocessed in the following way:
 * Button presses that occurred within 500ms from the previous one were removed (indicate recording artifact).